Chapter 5 : dark rooms, bright lights

-I jumped, but it was only Mikey.
+I felt my body shudder with surprise, but it was only Mikey.

 “Mikey,” I said, softly.
 “What-”

 “You were too drunk to walk up the girls’ stairs by yourself, and none of your friends could carry you.
 So we let you stay the night here.”
-He grinned at me, and then added, “You're welcome.”
+He grinned down at me, and then added, “You're welcome.”